Peter O’Gorman MD PhD FRCPath

 In future, it is possible that advances in treatment could turn Myeloma into a chronic, rather than a terminal illness.

-O’Gorman says, “A small group of patients has achieved long-term control of the disease by using a maintenance dose of drugs after initial treatment.
+O’Gorman says, “A small group of patients has achieved long-term control of the disease.
+They have done so by using a maintenance dose of drugs after initial treatment.
 We are exploring that development to try to make long term disease control a possibility for a majority.”

-The last decade has seen three major breakthroughs in drug treatment for myeloma as three new classes of drugs have emerged.
+The last decade’s seen three major breakthroughs in drug treatment for myeloma as three new classes of drugs have emerged.

 The first was proteasome inhibitors (PIs), which are now the backbone of myeloma treatment.
-Then immunomodulatory drugs (IMIDs) were unexpectedly discovered to be a valuable treatment.
+Unexpectedly, immunomodulatory drugs (IMIDs) were then discovered.
+These have proven to be a valuable treatment.

 The third class of valuable myeloma drugs are the monoclonal antibodies.
 These target the myeloma cells directly and mobilise the immune system against them.